-Nicholas Ecimu heads Sebalu & Lule’s practice in projects and infrastructure, oil and gas and mining, and is an established practitioner in the power sector.
+Nicholas Ecimu is an established practitioner in the power and infrastructure sector (electricity, oil and gas and mining).
 He acts on the mandate of the world’s leading development financial institutions, the Government of Uganda, governmental agencies, global infrastructure entities and project sponsors.

-- Post-Graduate Diploma in Legal Practice, Law Development Centre (bar qualification)
+- Law Development Centre, Post-Graduate Diploma in Legal Practice (bar qualification)